 115.42 (a): GEO policy 5.1.2-A, explains the use of PREA screening information.
 The agency uses the information from the risk screening form to make housing, bed, work, education, and program assignments with the goal of separating detainees at high risk of being sexually victimized from detainees with those at high risk of being sexually abusive.
 The facility maintains a bed location chart that determines the atrisk detainees and possible predator detainees.
-The case manager supervisor and PREA compliance managers explained that prior to assigning an offender to a bed the intake staff reviews the open beds to determine the rooms that house at-risk and possible predator detainees.
-Due to the large number of gang affiliated detainees the facility has four housing units that are utilized to house at-risk residents and the same time managing the gang affiliated detainees.
+The case manager supervisor and PREA compliance managers explained that prior to assigning an offender to a bed the intake staff reviews the open beds to determine the rooms that house at risk and possible predator detainees.
+This same information it utilized in programming and work assignments for detainees.
+Due to the large number of gang affiliated detainees the facility has four housing units that are utilized to house at risk residents and the same time managing the gang affiliated detainees.
 There are no units that are utilized to house gay, transgender, or intersex detainees.